ahmedaliibrahim01/ahmedaliibrahim01/README.md

 <img align="right" src="https://media2.giphy.com/media/zhYSVCirREeIZtONCI/giphy.gif" height="110" width='110'/>

+I graduated from Daaru-Salaam University, Faculty of Computer Science, Department of Information Technology in June 2024.
+My education provided a comprehensive understanding of Information Technology, covering a wide range of courses from fundamental computer science principles to advanced topics.

+I further honed my skills by successfully completing the Patika+ Backend Development Bootcamp.

 I am a software engineer who loves designing and building distributed, scalable systems using Java.
 My interests are in microservices and software architecture.
 I also enjoy collaborating and sharing knowledge.

 ## 👨‍💻 Professional Skills